code-not-found/code-not-found.github.io/_posts/spring-batch/2018-12-02-spring-batch-hello-world-example.md

 ## General Project Setup

-To demonstrate how Spring Batch works we will build a simple Hello World batch job.
+To demonstrate how Spring Batch works let's build a simple Hello World batch job.

-We will read person data from a CSV file.
+We will first read person data from a CSV file.
 From this data a greeting is generated.
 This greeting is then written to a text file.